 Adding to your system in the future

 As mentioned, the panels we use are some of the best in the solar industry – proven, long lasting, produced in high quantities and will still available for years to come.
 If in the future you wish to increase your system or need to replace a panel for whatever reason, there will be no shortage in obtaining these products.
-Many manufacturers actually produce very similar panels in terms of dimensions, so that you are not tied to one particular manufacturer, but actually have a choice.
+Many manufacturers actually produce very similar panels in terms of dimensions.
+Therefore that means you are not tied to one particular manufacturer, but actually have a choice.

 So why do we sell thin film panels?